altery/mh-maxsmart-powerstation/README.md

 may supplied with a firmware upgrade (using the new maxSMART 2.0 app?) that makes it compatible with MaxSMART 2.0 - but incompatible with the protocol described here.*

-Immediately after the Powerstation receives an IP address, the devices contacts a server of the manufacturer.
+Immediately after the Powerstation receives an IP address, the device contacts a server of the manufacturer.

 It performs a DNS-lookup of www.maxsmart.ch.
 It then sends a datagram to the